10 Best Tours & Excursions from Cabo San Lucas

 Ever wonder why they call it Los Cabos?
 It's an umbrella term that refers to the two main tourist cities that sit at the end of the Baja Peninsula: Cabo San Lucas and San Jose del Cabo.
 While the two together make up the entire iconic beach resort destination, they have entirely different vibes and energies that are entirely their own.
 Cabo San Lucas, for example, is where the majority of luxury hotels are, while San Jose del Cabo has more of the energetic nightlife.

 Visitors can discover the best of both with a sightseeing tour combo.
-This five-hour sightseeing tour shows off all the highlights of Los Cabos and the surrounding area, both by land and by sea.
+This five-hour Cabo San Lucas and San Jose del Cabo Sightseeing Combo Tour shows off all the highlights of Los Cabos and the surrounding area, both by land and by sea.

 It begins in Cabo San Lucas, where visitors are taken to the main square to look at the many historic landmarks downtown.
 From here, it's off to the marina to board a glass-bottom boat.
 This part of the tour visits the iconic El Arco - the internationally recognized symbol of Los Cabos.